ekotha/ekotha/README.md

 - 👋 Hi, I’m @ekotha
-- 🌱 Full stack software engineer with an interest in Data Analytics and Visualization
+- 🌱 Data, Engineering and Storytelling

 <!---
 ekotha/ekotha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.